 The president of the WCTU had shouted before Congress that she spoke for all American women.
 That was in an effort to enhance her political power.

-The WMU promoted individual responsibility and accountability for moderate drinking.
+The Women’s Moderation Union promoted individual responsibility and accountability for moderate drinking.
 It opposed the increasing intrusion of government into the private lives and liberties.
 Members believed that illegal behaviors should be punished.
 But they thought merely drinking alcohol shouldn’t be illegal.

 You might find these of interest

-But the libertarian views of the WMU didn’t motivate large numbers of to join the group.
-Yet Gross’ organization gave visibility to many women who opposed Prohibition.
+But the libertarian views of the Women’s Moderation Union didn’t motivate large numbers of to join the group.
+Yet Gross’ group gave visibility to many women who opposed Prohibition.

-The WMU, as did the WCTU and other groups, helped give voice to women who participated in political action.
+The Women’s Moderation Union, as did the WCTU and other groups, helped give voice to women who engaged in political action.
 This was very important to those who opposed Prohibition.
 People could no longer assume that all women favored Prohibition.

-Many people, both men and women, had welcomed Prohibition.
+Many people had welcomed Prohibition.
 They thought it would improve life.
-But over time most people came to realize that that it was impossible to enforce it well.
+But over time most people came to see that it was impossible to enforce it well.

-A large proportion of the population had come to oppose it.
+So many millions of people had come to oppose it.
 And many were both hated it and took pride in violating and flaunting it.
-On the other hand, there was enormous profit to be made by those who illegally produced and sold illegal alcohol.
-The large profits led to widespread corruption of law enforcement and elected officials.
+On the other hand, there was enormous profit to be made by those who illegally produced and sold alcohol.
+The large profits led to widespread corruption of police and elected officials.
 And Prohibition promoted organized crime, gangsterism, and violence.

 Repeal Sentiment Grew